junxit/us-congress-bills-114/derived/amendments.md

 ### 42 U.S.C. § 4321

-> in paragraph (4)(A), by striking “Beginning in fiscal year 2014, on April 1 of each fiscal year” and inserting “Beginning in fiscal year 2016, on August 1 of each fiscal year”; and
+> in subparagraph (A) by striking “Beginning in fiscal year 2014, on April 1 of each fiscal year” and inserting “Beginning in fiscal year 2016, on August 1 of each fiscal year”; and

 | | |
 |---|---|